The day before

 Forming the cheese

-- Open the probiotic capsules and add the powder to the bowl.
+- Open the probiotic capsules and add the powder to the blender.

 - Add the penicillium roqueforti.
 If your penicillium roqueforti is in powdered form it works the same way as the liquid one.